icopy-site/awesome-cn/docs/awesome/game-datasets.md

 Withal, Data Mining (DM) is the process of discovering patterns in data sets (or datasets) involving methods of machine learning, statistics, and database systems; DM focus on extract the information of datasets _Han (2011)_.

-This repository serves as a guide for anyone who wants to work with **Artificial Intelligence** or **Data Mining** applied in digital games!
-Here you will find a series of datasets, tools and materials available to build your _application_ or _dataset_.
+This repository guides work with **Artificial Intelligence** or **Data Mining** in digital games.
+Find datasets, tools, and materials to build your _application_ or _dataset_.

 **Contributing**

-Any suggestions or doubts, please open an "issue".
-If you want to contribute, read [this](https://github.com/leomaurodesenv/game-datasets/blob/master/CONTRIBUTING.md) and make a "pull request".
+For suggestions or questions, open an issue.
+To contribute, read [this](https://github.com/leomaurodesenv/game-datasets/blob/master/CONTRIBUTING.md) and submit a pull request.

 ______________________________________________________________________